gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/quick_start.md

 !!! abstract

-    This is meant as a quick tutorial to show a typical workflow using EcoDynamics.jl.
+    This is meant as a quick tutorial to show a typical workflow using EcologicalDynamics.jl.
 We will introduce many concepts quite quickly in order to show off the features that make `EcoDynamics` tick.
 If it feels like the content is moving fast, that's okay.
 More detailed explanations of the functionality showcased here will follow in subsequent parts of the 'Getting Started' guide.

 This document is a quick start to the features in `EcoDynamics`.
 Here we will build a model of consumer-resource dynamics on a spatial graph, where the